 Gay Cruising & Gay Saunas in Valencia

 Had enough of gay cruising in Valencia – either in the bars or elsewhere?
-For those who want a bit more guaranteed action, the gay saunas in Valencia will not disappoint you (unlikely all those faceless Grinder accounts…).
+For those who want a bit more guaranteed action, the gay saunas in Valencia will not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 In such a foreign-friendly city you should have no issues visiting any Valencia gay sauna, but you could also consider the gay cruising bars in Valencia If you’re shy, or new to this experience – check out our first-time gay sauna guide before you go!

 Besides, you never know what other fun surprises your trip might have in store for you...

 Sauna Olympic – The best gay sauna in Valencia with 24 hours ‘non-stop’ fun on the weekend.
 We don’t love that you can smoke inside, but it is very popular – especially after 4 pm on the weekends.
 Large double jacuzzi, cinema, sauna and very clean.
 Its pretty dark though – hopefully, they add a few more lights soon.

 Thermas Romeo – A small and dirty sauna close to Sauna Olympic with male massages in Valencia and plenty of rent-boys.
 We don’t love it – but they have a dry and steam sauna, dark room, porn room and private cabins.

 Magnus Sauna – Closed as of 2017 for renovations, we are not sure if this gay sauna in Valencia is ever opening again.
 Magnus was a large cruising pool in a Greek spa setting perfect for relaxing, and we would love to see it back.
 Please contact us if it re-opens.